Matanuska-Susitna Borough

 These easy to moderate single tracks are a fun, hoot-worthy ride.
 In the fall, leaves spatter the trail with color.
 The Bear and Fox trails tap into a network of some 33 miles of trails within the Matanuska Greenbelt network.
 The Greenbelt are loops of trails between the Palmer-Wasilla Highway, the Glenn Highway, Parks Highway, and Trunk Road.
 There's four land owners collaborating: the Matanuska-Susitna Borough, University of Alaska-Mat-Su College, University of Alaska Fairbanks-Experiment Farm, and the State-Matanuska Lakes State Recreation Area.
 Some 100 posts with 300 directional signs and 12 gateway posts with small maps help you get around this undulating, looping, and curving trail network.

-This trail system has been brushed for the season.
+This trail system has been brushed for the season by the MSB Trail Crew.
 Enjoy

 This is a non-motorized trail network.
 Bugs can be heavy.
 Horses are welcome when trails harden after wet spring.
 Be prepared for moose nearby.
 A bear bell on a bike alerts others to your arrival around curves.